Bond with Your Baby

 Smell: Full-term babies are born with a keen sense of smell.
 They quickly and consistently recognize their mother’s scent.
 The ability to identify mom’s scent helps them with breastfeeding and is a source of comfort.
 Of course, diaper time introduces smells other than those associated with comfort!
 Keep a covered trash bin near the diaper area to discard soiled diapers and wipes.

+Hearing: About half-way through pregnancy, your baby begins to detect sounds.
+Your little one can hear your beating heart and your voice.
+As they grow in the womb, your baby begins to recognize external sounds and may respond to music or other noises.
+After birth, you can incorporate rhyming games and music into your diapering routine.
 You’ll notice that as your baby continues to grow, they will attempt to mimic sounds by cooing and babbling.
 Making music together during diaper time is such a fun way to bond with your baby!
 Sing your favorite songs to and expose baby to a wide variety of music depending on the time of day: Try silly songs during the day and softer lullabies at night.
 Have musically inclined family members?
 Consider recording them to play for your baby.